Esoteric Buddhism

 country and developed great spiritual arts and skills in magic.

-He ridiculed the establishment; especially corrupt
+He ridiculed the establishment; especially the corrupt

 priests.
 He is known for performing miracles